Deconstructed Hypercharge: A Natural Model of Flavour: Naturalness and Constraints

 \subsubsection{Gauge boson Higgs mass corrections}

 The 1-loop Higgs mass correction from the $Z'$ reads

-where recall $Y_H$ is the SM hypercharge of the Higgs.
+where recall $X_H$ is the SM hypercharge of the Higgs.
 One should take $\mu^2 \sim \Lambda_{\rm UV}^2 = (4\pi f)^2$ inside the argument of the logarithm in order to capture the leading-log renormalisation group evolution (RGE) of $M_{H_l}^2$ from the cutoff of the theory at $4\pi f$ down to $M_{Z'}$ (where the $Z'$ is no longer a light degree of freedom and can be integrated out).
-As anticipated in the introduction, one benefits from a suppression by the hypercharge prefactor $g_Y Y_H \sim 0.15$, in addition to the 1-loop suppression, which allows the deconstructed hypercharge gauge boson to be naturally heavier than corresponding gauge bosons that would come from deconstructing $SU(2)_L$.
+As anticipated in the introduction, one benefits from a suppression by the hypercharge prefactor $g_Y X_H \sim 0.15$, in addition to the 1-loop suppression, which allows the deconstructed hypercharge gauge boson to be naturally heavier than corresponding gauge bosons that would come from deconstructing $SU(2)_L$.
+The constraint on the DH model parameter space resulting from the $Z'$ radiative Higgs mass correction is shown in \S~\ref{sec:combResults}.